-Roberto and Ian would never leave anything to chance.
+Roberto and Ian never left anything to chance.
 They ordered their movie tickets online in case the show sold out before they got to the theater.
 They always bought trip insurance, on the off chance their vacation plans didn’t pan out.
 They flossed daily, replaced smoke-detector batteries annually, and changed their furnace filters every six months.

 Their friends George and Julian often teased them about being so conscientious.
 But then George and Julian took a different approach to life.
-When George got a flat tire and needed to use the spare, it was flat, too.
+When George got a flat tire and needed to use the spare, he discovered that it was flat, too.
 The couple once ran out of heating oil because Julian forgot to order more.
 And they still laugh about the time they missed their cruise ship after enjoying one too many rum swizzles at a pub in Bermuda.

 These differences extended to the way they approached estate planning, too.

 Roberto and Ian went to an estates and trusts attorney who was a member of the LGBT community.
 After getting to know them, the attorney prepared wills that left everything to the survivor in case Roberto or Ian died.
 He also drafted a power of attorney and advance healthcare directive for each of them.
 These documents would be essential, the lawyer explained, if Roberto or Ian became incompetent and needed the other partner to manage his finances or health care.

 Roberto and Ian knew these documents were important and were glad to have them prepared by a professional.
 What they didn’t know was that there was more to estate planning than that.

 These documents would be essential if one of them became incompetent and needed the other partner to manage his finances or health care.